Rocketry: The Nambi Effect: Marketing

 Tricolour Films announced the title of the film Rocketry: The Nambi Effect and unveiled a minute-long teaser for the film on 31 October 2018 to mark the start of production.
 A launch event also coincided with the teaser release, with Nambi Narayanan himself in attendance.
 A theatrical trailer of the film was released online on 1 April 2021.
-Madhavan recalled a conversation that he had with Narayanan to explain the trailer's release coinciding with April Fools' Day, where the scientist had described himself as a "fool" who had been the "victim of his own patriotism".
-Madhavan stated he hoped to dedicate the trailer to these 'fools' who are "incredible unsung heroes and make this world a better place".
+To explain the trailer's release on April Fools' Day, Madhavan recalled a conversation that he had with Narayanan who asked him how many "fools" had been the victims of their own patriotism.
+Madhavan stated he hoped to dedicate the trailer to those "fools" who are "incredible unsung heroes who make this world a better place".

-The trailer received positive responses, with Manoj Kumar of The Indian Express and a reviewer from The News Minute both calling the trailer "riveting".
+Manoj Kumar of The Indian Express and a reviewer from The News Minute both calling the trailer "riveting".
 Madhavan and Narayanan met with India's Prime Minister Narendra Modi to show him clips from the film.
 Modi later tweeted that the "film covers an important topic, which more people must know about" and praised the footage that he was shown.
 A number of film personalities including Amitabh Bachchan, Priyanka Chopra, Suriya, Hrithik Roshan and Samantha Ruth Prabhu also shared and praised the trailer.

 The film premiered at the Marché du Film section of the 2022 Cannes Film Festival in France on 19 May 2022, with Madhavan and Narayanan both in attendance.
 The screening was also attended by India's Information and Broadcasting minister Anurag Thakur and music composer A. R. Rahman, among other film industry personalities and senior government officials.